-Table 5 contains a range of proposed validity checks to be applied to each state/territory data set.
-It describes the range of values considered valid in the AODTS-NMDS as well as the treatment of 'not stated' or 'null' responses for each data element in the establishment-level and client-level collections.
+Tables 6.1 and 6.2 contain a range of proposed validity checks to be applied to each state/territory data set.
+It describes the range of values considered valid in the AODTS-NMDS as well as the treatment of 'not stated' or 'null' responses for each data element in the establishment-level and client-level collections, together with any logic checks relevant for each data item.